Approximate Lattices in Higher-Rank Semi-Simple Groups: -Approximate Lattices

-Note here again that condition (1) is quite natural and follows from (3) and a slight strengthening of (2) according Corollary \ref{Corollary: Approximate subgroup condition is shallow} from Subsection \ref{Subsection: The Periodization Map}.
-In addition, proper $G$-invariant Borel probability measure on the extended invariant hull can be related to proper $G$-invariant Borel probability measure on the invariant hull (in the sense of \cite{bjorklund2016approximate}) of some subset.
+Note here again that condition (1) of Definition \ref{Definition: star-approximate lattice} is quite natural and follows from (3) and a slight strengthening of (2) according Corollary \ref{Corollary: Approximate subgroup condition is shallow} from Subsection \ref{Subsection: The Periodization Map}.
+In addition, proper $G$-invariant Borel probability measures on the extended invariant hull can be related to proper $G$-invariant Borel probability measures on the invariant hull (in the sense of \cite{bjorklund2016approximate}) of some subset.

 \begin{proposition} Let $\L$ be a uniformly discrete approximate subgroup of a locally compact second countable group $G$.
 The following are equivalent: \begin{enumerate} \item the approximate subgroup $\L$ is a $\star$-\emph{approximate lattice}; \item there is $X_0 \subset \L^2$ with $X_0^{-1}X_0 \subset \L^2$ such that there is a proper $G$-invariant ergodic Borel probability measure $\nu$ on $\Omega_{X_0}$ the invariant hull of $X_0$ in $G$. \end{enumerate} \end{proposition}